emmairwin/community_curriculum/participation/design_thinking_for_participation/en/workshop_introduction.md

-# Design Thinking for Participation
+# Design Thinking - for Participation at Mozilla

 ![Stickynotes](https://csa-discourse-uploads.s3.amazonaws.com/63971ec9b662f7b799f2581a502ea93d313c178cad20_666x500.jpg)

 > If We Always Do What We Have Always Done Then We Will Always Get What We've Always Got

-- Adam Urbanski
+ > -- Adam Urbanski

 ## Workshop Background & Introduction

 This resource provides content, tools and facilitation techniques needed to run a **'Participation at Mozilla' Design Thinking Workshop**.
-This workshop will help teams and contributors create empathetic problem statements and strong hypothesis for solving those problems through rapid prototyping.
-This process will equip participants with a new set of skills resulting in better quality experiments and ultimately improved strategic success on Mozilla's mission and project goals.
+The accompanying workshop can help teams and contributors create empathetic problem statements and strong hypothesis for solving Participation problems through rapid prototyping.

-This workshop borrows heavily from [d-school's Crash Course in Design Thinking](http://dschool.stanford.edu/dgift/) which is available under Creative Commons (CC BY-NC 3.0Licence).
-Working with human centered design guides our processes with empathy at the center of all we do.
-We believe that through collaboration, and by involving diverse perspectives while continually prototyping we move closer to better outcomes for Mozilla and volunteers.
+This workshop process will equip participants with a new set of skills, leading to better quality experiments and ultimately improved strategic success on Mozilla's mission and project goals.

-The emphasis of this workshop is to increase the **participants awareness of the possible, probable and desirable futures for Participation**, to emerge with an attitude of 'prototyping in all we do' as well as an appreciation of key forces influencing the change we need.
+We borrow heavily from [d-school's Crash Course in Design Thinking](http://dschool.stanford.edu/dgift/) which is available under Creative Commons ([CC BY-NC 3.0Licence](CC BY-NC 3.0Licence)).
+Web believe [human centered design](https://en.wikipedia.org/wiki/User-centered_design) will our  encourages better solutions for people, by ensuring empathy at the center of all we do.

 ### Who should take this workshop?